YetzabethGC/chilean_sign_language_speller/README.md

   * pyaudio==0.2.8

 ## How to use
+To edit the coding and functioning of the platform, it is necessary to open and edit the .blend file.

 ## Executing in the Blender platform

 Open the .blend file in Blender.
 There, at the right side of the screen, on the Properties<Scene space, click on the "Play" button in the Standalone Player area: